Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Method

 In practice, we notice that fusing multiple latents at the early diffusion steps results in noisy output, since latent fusion may break the structure of videos.
-As a result, we let T2V and T2I models infer separately in early $\tau$ steps and perform latents fusion at afterward steps.
-Although $\alpha$ balances the ratio of temporal consistency and structure modeling, a fixed $\alpha$ may bring too much guidance from T2I model at the end of the denoising process, thus causing retention in generated videos.
-To relieve such side effects, we propose an update schedule for the mix ratio $\alpha$ which decays $\alpha$ after each latent fusion step as
+As a result, we let T2V and T2I LDMs infer separately in early $\tau$ steps and perform latents fusion at afterward steps.
+Although $\alpha$ balances the ratio of temporal consistency and structure modeling, a fixed $\alpha$ may bring too much guidance from T2I LDMs at the end of the denoising process, thus causing temporal inconsistency in generated videos.
+Since T2V LDMs are able to generate temporal coherent videos, we increase the ratio of T2V latents at the end of the denoising process.
+We propose an update schedule for the fusion ratio, wherein the ratio is incrementally increased after each latent fusion step as following:

-where $T$ is the total number of denoising steps, in practice, we start to decrease $\alpha$ at timestep $\tau$.
-Formally, the algorithm is shown in Algorithm~\ref{alg:latent-fusion}.
+where $T$ is the total number of denoising steps, $\alpha_t$ is the fusion ratio at timestep $t$.
+In practice, we start to increase ${\alpha}_t$ at timestep $\tau$.
+The initial fusion ratio ${\alpha}_\tau$ ranges between [0, 1].

-Notice that, our method can be applied to any two or more diffusion models within the same latent space.
-As we utilize off-the-shelf T2I models and T2V models for joint denoising, the editing results depend on the fused models.
-Specifically, the temporal modeling capability of T2V models affect the temporal consistency of edited video frames, while the spatial appearance of the videos is related to T2I models.
+FLDM aims to augment the capability of T2V models through T2I models, ensuring that T2V models retain a prominent position.
+So T2V latents should be allocated a larger propotion.
+The T2V signals and T2I signals in fused latents can be calculated as:

+As $\alpha_t$ changes in a linear manner, we can calculate the difference between the T2V and T2I contributions:

+which means T2V signals take a dominant role.
+On the other hand, a linear update schedule ensures a smoother denoising process than a polynomial way.